 There is a saying with respect to mutual funds that you should buy the mutual fund company over its mutual fund products.
 Have a look at the following data points I put together.
 The date ranges between January 1, 2009 and December 31, 2016 with a purchase of $1,000 made early each year for a total of $8,000.

 |BMO (TSE:BMO, NYSE:BMO)||BMO Monthly Income Fund|

 For simplicity, I tracked fractional shares with BMO simulating the investment with Computershare and it makes it comparable to the mutual fund which tracks partial shares as well.

 From an income perspective, the BMO Monthly Income Fund does better than BMO but from a total return perspective, BMO is a far superior dividend growth investment.
 The next steps in the analysis would be to assess the tax implication in a taxable account and that’s where it gets really complicated since it depends on your personal taxes.
-As it happens, BMO pays qualified dividends whereas BMO Monthly Income Fund pays a distribution which can include interest, return of capital or even capital gains (see dividends vs distributions).
-What you are left with can vary once you consider the tax implication.
+As it happens, BMO pays qualified dividends whereas BMO Monthly Income Fund pays a distribution which can include interest, a return of capital or even capital gains (see dividends vs distributions).
+What you are left with can vary once you consider the tax implications.

 Here is the stock and fund appreciation graph for the 8-year span.